 "Twitter hashtags happen because the chances of getting real contact and effective representation from our 'leaders' is non-existent," notes writer and activist Sydette, who tweets as "Black Amazon".
 Her statement mirrors those of activists around the world who use Twitter to oppose repressive governments.

 Twitter activism among black Americans causes discomfort because it highlights the structural nature of racist oppression in the US as well as the complicity of those who uphold and benefit from it.
-When US journalists cover Twitter activism in other countries, they portray it as empowering.
-When marginalised people of colour - people whose own history of oppression in the US is systematically played down - share their plight online, it is recast as aggression, exaggeration and lies.
+When American journalists cover Twitter activism in other countries, they portray it as empowering.
+When marginalised people of color - people whose own history of oppression in the US is systematically played down - share their plight online, it is recast as aggression, exaggeration and lies.
 This, too, mirrors the rhetoric used by dictators around the world.

 Does Twitter activism matter?